-There are so many great hikes in the Beartooth Range, but on a recent trip my mom, baby and I decided to check out Island and Night Lakes.
-I picked this hike because it is flat and pretty shortperfect for folks who arent super fit or those who want to make a quick stop on their drive over the Bearooth Pass but still want to be stunned by scenery and feel like they are really out there.
+There are so many great hikes in the Beartooth Range, but on a recent trip my mom, baby, and I decided to check out Island and Night Lakes.
+I picked this hike because it is flat and pretty shortperfect for folks who aren’t super fit or those who want to make a quick stop on their drive over the Beartooth Pass but still want to be stunned by scenery and feel like they are really out there.

 Why hike here?

-Day Hikes in the Beartooth Mountains, 4th (Day Hikes) by Robert Stone
+- Day Hikes in the Beartooth Mountains by Robert Stone

 - Hiking the Absaroka-Beartooth Wilderness by Bill Schneider

 - Absaroka-Beartooth Wilderness East Map [Cooke City, Red Lodge] (National Geographic Trails Illustrated Map, 722)

 More On Red Lodge, Cooke City- Silver Gate, and the Beartooth Highway

 - Hike the Silver Run Ski Trails, Red Lodge

 - Hike South Fork Grove Creek, Red Lodge

 - Playing and Staying in Cooke City and Silver Gate, Montana